wawer77/even/README.md

 ## CURRENT TO DO:

-- Add edit transaction links
+- Make balance updated on all transaction actions

-- Add delete transaction functionality (if status pending) by creator

 - Transaction model optional: true? - probably for validation problems, which are now solved? - tidy up
 - Balance attr_readonly, creator - tidy up the model
 - Balance archive buttons (only if even) -> make balance + all related transactions archived

+- Sort balances transactions on???

 - Minor: